fractalic-ai/fractalic/fractalic_readme_structured.md

 ```

 **How this works:**
-[DIMA>] это не most advanced фича - это уникальная фича - полиморфизм и дианмический доступ для ИИ к управлению своим исполнением - добавь почему это важно и как можно использовать
-This example showcases one of Fractalic's most advanced features:
-letting the AI build its own workflow.
+This example showcases a unique feature of Fractalic: giving the AI dynamic access to control its own execution.
+This is a powerful form of meta-programming or polymorphism, where the AI can generate new instructions for itself based on the document's content.

-We start with a simple `# Wiki` block that has a few subheadings for different countries.
-We then give the model the `fractalic_opgen` tool and a simple instruction: for each country, create a new operation to write a paragraph about it.
+We start with a simple `# Wiki` block containing several country subheadings.
+We then give the model the `fractalic_opgen` tool and instruct it to create a new operation for each country to write a summary paragraph.

-The model examines the structure of the document, sees the three country subheadings, and uses the `fractalic_opgen` tool to generate three new `@llm` operations.
-Each new operation is perfectly formatted to target one of the subheadings (`to: usa`, `to: france`, `to: uk`) and replace the placeholder text with a detailed paragraph.
+The model analyzes the document structure, identifies the three country subheadings, and uses `fractalic_opgen` to generate three new, perfectly formatted `@llm` operations.
+Each new operation is tailored to target a specific subheading (`to: usa`, `to: france`, `to: uk`) and replace its placeholder text.

-This is a form of meta-programming: the AI is writing instructions for itself to execute.
-It allows you to create flexible and adaptive workflows that can change based on the content of your document, without you having to write every single step by hand.
+This is critically important for building workflows that can adapt to changing inputs.
+Instead of hard-coding every step, you can create systems where the AI reasons about the content it's given and builds the appropriate execution plan on the fly.

 **What happened here:**
 - **Self-Extending Workflows**: The `fractalic_opgen` tool allows models to generate new operations dynamically